dodona-edu/dodona-edu.github.io/en/guides/for-students/login-and-settings/README.md

     :::

-    Press on <span class="guilabel">Sign in</span>  on the right side of the navigation bar or navigate to the homepage and press on <span class="guilabel">Sign in</span> that can be found in the center of the homepage.
+    Press on `Sign in`  on the right side of the navigation bar or navigate to the homepage and press on `Sign in` that can be found in the center of the homepage.

     ![image](./login.en.png)

     ::: tip

     You can only log in if you aren't already logged in.
-You can see that you are logged out if you can see the <span class="guilabel">Sign in</span> button on the right side of the [navigation bar]().
+You can see that you are logged out if you can see the `Sign in` button on the right side of the [navigation bar]().
 If you are logged in, the name of your account can be seen at the same place.
 This is the [user menu]().
     :::

     Select your educational or research institution on the login page.
 If you are a High School student you can select the Smartschool, Office 365, or G Suite options.
 After selecting your preferred login, follow the specified log in procedure.